Ghaithbhs/Rooms-location-skill/README.md

-## Focus Departments
+## Rooms Location
-Department locations in focus
+Room locations in my house

 ## Description
-The skill tell the users the location of the department they ask about
+The skill tell the users the location of the room they ask about

 ## Examples
- - "Where is the i t"
+ - "Where is the bathroom"
- - "Where is the cafeteria"
+ - "Where is the bedroom"

 ## Credits